Skip to content

 John the Evangelist’s Church

-St. John, the Evangelist’s Church, is a beautiful church in England; built in 1634.
-When you visit the church, you will notice that the interior is distinguished by having two naves, a Renaissance rood screen, a pulpit, and stalls.
+St. John, the Evangelist’s Church, is a beautiful church in England, built in 1634.
+The interior is distinguished by two naves, a Renaissance rood screen, a pulpit, and stalls.

-There are other religious places that you can visit too such as St. Anne’s Cathedral, the Roman Catholic cathedral, and the Georgian Church of Holy Trinity.
+You can also visit other religious places, such as St. Anne’s Cathedral, the Roman Catholic Cathedral, and the Georgian Church of Holy Trinity.

 Briggate